UniversalDependencies/docs/_zh-dep/advmod.md

 ~~~

-Temporal expressions that are adverbial and not nominal also use the [advmod]() relation.
-(However, temporal expressions that are nominal use the [obl:tmod]() relation.)
+Temporal expressions that are adverbs or short adverbial phrases also use the [advmod]() relation.
+(However, temporal expressions that are nouns or noun phrases use the [obl:tmod]() relation.)

 ~~~ conllu
 # visual-style 4 3 advmod	color:blue